 a people carrying vehicle with a large trunk.
 It is NOT a hauling

 vehicle to move your junk around.

 The owner of said vehicle does not carry anyone else's stuff

 owners over the years, I suspect that sentiment is universal.
 Folks

-simply don't understand the number of requests received by owners.
+simply do not understand the number of requests received by owners.

 At a certain point the balance is shattered.
 Thence forward, all are

 Electro Battery loaded a truck bed full of batteries.

 Joe remembered the boat owner from the last time